SEO in Magento

 Meta Description tags

 The Meta description tag is important as all major search engines read and give weight to it.
-Google pays particular attention to what is said in this tag: again, Google displays this material in its search results.
-The rules are:
+Google pays particular attention to what is said in this tag.
+Again, Google displays this material in its search results.
+The rules are as follows:

-- It is important to include 3 or 4 of the pages top keywords; to use phrases that appear in the title tag is also thought to give more weight to this tag
+- It is important to include 3 or 4 of the pages top keywords – using phrases that appear in the title tag is also thought to give more weight to this tag.

 Meta Keyword tags